 Water for millions

 A small, winding road leads from Ludwigshafen at lake Constance through a dense deciduous forest to Sipplinger Berg.
 Its plateau, with a wide view over the swabian sea to the Alps, is covered by the huge and yet almost invisibly embedded treatment plant of the Zweckverband Bodensee Wasserversorgung.
-Together with the Süßenmühle lake pumping station, which pumps raw water from lake Constance 310 meters below the mountain, the plant is the largest waterworks in Germany.
+Together with the Süßenmühle lake pumping station, which pumps raw water from lake Constance 310 meters below up to the mountain top, the plant is the largest waterworks in Germany.

 Since 2016, Next Kraftwerke has been offering a variable electricity supply contract with the product "Best of 96", which makes the price fluctuations on the electricity exchange directly usable for industrial and commercial customers.
 They can shift their consumption processes from expensive to cheaper time zones of the day to the nearest quarter of an hour.